 “I felt like being of older age really pushed me to finish early as I completed my degree in three and half years,” he said.

-Since graduating in 2017 with his B.S. in ME in 2017, Williams has worked as a mechanical engineer for SVI Trucks in Fort Collins, Colorado.
+Since graduating in 2017 with his B.S. in ME, Williams has worked as a mechanical engineer for SVI Trucks in Fort Collins, Colorado.
 The company specializes in custom fire apparatuses for vehicles.
 Williams’ duties involve building pumps and chassis-related systems, such as hydraulic systems, high-pressure air systems, and generator power systems.

 “Iowa State has provided me the training and education necessary to determine fluid flow calculations for pump and hydraulic power systems, and also provided me with the ability to 3D model various components,” he said.